 Published Papers

-On Symmetries and Springs, Philosophy of Science, forthcoming (published)
+On Symmetries and Springs, Philosophy of Science, forthcoming (online first)

 Imagine that we are on a train playing with some mechanical systems.
 Why can’t we detect any differences in their behavior when the train is parked versus when it is moving uniformly?
 The standard answer is that boosts are symmetries of Newtonian systems.
 In this paper, I use the case of a spring to argue that this answer is problematic because symmetries are neither sufficient nor necessary for preserving its behavior.
 I also develop a new answer according to which boosts preserve the relational properties on which the behavior of a system depends, even when they are not symmetries.

-Symmetries and Representation (with Geoffrey Hall), Philosophy Compass, forthcoming (published)
+Symmetries and Representation (with Geoffrey Hall), Philosophy Compass, forthcoming (online first)

 It is often said in physics that if two models of a theory are related by a symmetry, then the two models provide (or could provide) two different representations of the very same situation, alike the case of two maps of different color for the very same city.
 It is also said that the situations represented by two models of a theory are indiscernible in some ways when the models in question are related by a symmetry of the theory, just like the situation in the interior of the cabin of a train when the train is at rest in the station is empirically indiscernible from the situation in the interior when the train is moving uniformly (in classical mechanics, these two situations are represented by two models related by a boost).
 In recent years, philosophers of physics have focused a lot of attention in developing various principles that aim to elucidate these and similar remarks on symmetries, models, physical equivalence, and representation that are widespread in physics practice.
 The goal of the current article is to provide a critical review of these principles, and suggest a new framework for thinking about these kinds of questions.
 One important upshot of the paper is that questions of indiscernibility, and questions of the representational capacity of models, must be distinguished from one another.

-Causation and the conservation of energy in general relativity (with James Read and Andrés Páez), The British Journal for the Philosophy of Science, forthcoming (preprint)
+Causation and the conservation of energy in general relativity (with James Read and Andrés Páez), The British Journal for the Philosophy of Science, forthcoming (online first)

 Consensus in the contemporary philosophical literature has it that conserved quantity theories of causation such as that of Dowe [2000]—according to which causation is to be analysed in terms of the exchange of conserved quantities (e.g., energy)—face damning problems when confronted with contemporary physics, where the notion of conservation becomes delicate.
 In particular, in general relativity it is often claimed that there simply are no conservation laws for (say) total-stress energy.
 If this claim is correct, it is difficult to see how conserved quantity theories of causation could survive.
 In this article, we resist the above consensus and defend conserved quantity theories from this conclusion,